 - Income based on dividends and participation in profit is fully exempt and is deducted from the corporate income tax base, - Due to the use of the share method, the tax treatment of an increase in the value of equity interest in accounting records is the same as the treatment of income based on dividends and participation in profit.
-The increase is also non-taxable and deducted from the corporate income tax while - In case of sale, the taxable person's capital gains on the basis of disposal of shares and equity interest, defined as the difference between the market price of the shares or the equity interest and the initial investment cost, are taxed at the standard corporate income tax rate.
+The increase is also non-taxable and deducted from the corporate income tax while - In case of sale, the taxable person's capital gains on the basis of disposal of shares and equity interest, defined as the difference between the market price of the shares/equity interest and the initial investment cost, are taxed at the standard corporate income tax rate.

-In other words, Croatian tax rules incentivize the disbursement of profit by prescribing income tax exemption while simultaneously penalizing retention of profit by taxing any increase of value of the share held in the company through taxation of capital gains upon sale.
+In other words, Croatian tax rules incentivize the disbursement of profit by prescribing income tax exemption while simultaneously "penalizing" retention of profit by taxing any increase of value of the share held in the company through taxation of capital gains upon sale.

-Distribution and retention of profit for further investments increasing the value of company shares and equity interest are two sides of the same coin.
-By exempting distribution and taxing retention of profit, Croatian tax authorities are sending a message that disbursed profit receives a more favorable tax treatment and it is the preferred option in comparison with retention of profit for further investments.
-Croatian companies are thereby incentivized, when investing in other Croatian companies or expanding business abroad, to distribute profit earned by their subsidiaries and avoid additional investments, especially if divestment of the particular subsidiary is planned or possible at any time.
+This way, our tax system sends the message that the disbursed profit has a more favorable tax treatment and is the preferred option compared to retaining the profit for further investment.
+Such tax rules incentivize Croatian companies, when investing in other Croatian companies or expanding business abroad, to distribute profit earned by their subsidiaries and avoid additional investments, especially if divestment of the particular subsidiary is planned or possible at any time.
 This also discourages foreign investors from basing holding companies in the Republic of Croatia.

-We would like to point out that Croatian tax legislation already meets the legal prerequisites for full exemption of investment income since Article 9, paragraph 4 of the Ordinance on corporate income tax prescribes that investment income will not be taxable if such tax would result in double taxation of the same income: at the level of the investee company, and then again at the investor level.
-The same is also prescribed on the side of expenditure; expenditure is not tax-deductible if that would result in a double deduction or double tax loss, once at the investor level and the second time at the investee company level.
+We would like to point out that Croatian tax legislation already meets the legal prerequisites for full exemption from taxation of investment income since Article 9, paragraph 4 of the Ordinance on corporate income tax prescribes that investment income will not be taxable if such tax would result in double taxation of the same income: at the level of the investee company, and then again at the investor level.
+The same is also prescribed on the side of expenditure; it is not taxdeductible if that would result in a double deduction or double tax loss, once at the investor level and the second time at the investee company level.

-Furthermore, if one compares corporate income tax with income tax, capital gains based on the sale of financial assets held for more than two years are not taxable by income tax based on capital gains.
-A similar exemption from corporate income tax is not currently foreseen.
+Furthermore, if one compares corporate income tax with income tax, capital gains of natural persons from the sale of financial assets held for more than two years are not taxable.
+Such exemption from corporate income tax is not currently foreseen.

-Therefore AmCham suggests that legislation should be amended to expand the application of the exemption in Croatia to capital gains based on the sale of equity interest in subsidiaries.
+Therefore AmCham suggests to expand the application of the exemption in Croatia to capital gains based on the sale of equity interest in subsidiaries.

-The suggestion pertains to the implementation of new provisions in the Corporate Income Tax Act whereby, in addition to income based on dividends and share in profit, corporate income determined as the difference between the sale price and the cost of investment in the particular subsidiary would be exempt from tax and the corporate income tax base reduced.
+The suggestion pertains to the inclusion of new provisions in the Corporate Income Tax Act whereby, in addition to income based on dividends and share in profit, corporate income determined as the difference between the sale price and the cost of investment in the particular subsidiary would be exempt from tax and the corporate income tax base reduced.
 Accordingly, capital loss from sale could not be recognized as a tax-deductible expense.